 Although we are turning to fuels like natural gas and wind power, we still rely on large amounts of coal for energy.
 This means that thousands of people work in coal mines, where they risk mine collapse and other dangers to gather the coal that the world needs.
 Besides mine collapse, coal miners also face a silent killer called pneumoconiosis.

 Pneumoconiosis, commonly called black lung disease, is a lung condition that results from exposure to coal dust.
 Sadly, there is no way to reverse this condition, which can lead to chronic health problems.
 If you now suffer from black lung disease as a result of coal mining, you may be entitled to workers’ compensation to help you with your ailment.
-To discuss your case, contact a Raleigh worker’s comp attorney from the Law Office of Sam Scudder today at 919-851-3311.
+To discuss your case, contact a Morehead City worker’s comp attorney from the Law Office of Sam Scudder today at 919-851-3311.

 Types of Black Lung Disease

 Pneumoconiosis is typically divided into two different categories, simple and complicated.
 Simple black lung manifests itself as small collagen and anthracotic macrophage clumps throughout the top portion of the lungs.
 Later, it can turn into complicated pneumoconiosis, or progressive massive fibrosis.
 With this, larger aggregations develop, which can hinder your breathing and leave you with symptoms such as:

 This tragic condition can lead to several different complications that affect your overall health.
 Complications from pneumoconiosis include:

 - Respiratory failure

 These complications can lead to the need for expensive medical attention.
 You should consult a lawyer today if you have not received the workers’ compensation that you deserve.